bigmlcom/bigmler/docs/index.rst

 ------------------
---no-train-header   The train set file hasn't a header --no-test-header    The test set file hasn't a header --field_names FIELD_NAMES       Path to a file describing field names.
-One definition per line (e.g., 0, 'Last Name') --types TYPES       Path to a file describing field types.
-One definition per line (e.g., 0, 'numeric') --dataset_fields DATASET_FIELDS     Comma-separated list of field column numbers to include in the dataset --model_fields MODEL_FIELDS     Comma-separated list of input fields (predictors) to create the model
+--no-train-header   The train set file hasn't a header --no-test-header    The test set file hasn't a header --field_names PATH  Path to a file describing field names.
+One definition per line (e.g., 0, 'Last Name') --types PATH        Path to a file describing field types.
+One definition per line (e.g., 0, 'numeric') --dataset_fields DATASET_FIELDS     Comma-separated list of field column numbers to include in the dataset --model_fields MODEL_FIELDS     Comma-separated list of input fields (predictors) to create the model --json_filter PATH  Path to a file containing a JSON expression to filter the source --lisp_filter PATH  Path to a file containing a LISP expression to filter the source

 Remote Resources
 ----------------